The one with the impossible girl and the voice of Gandalf as a snowglobe.

-- Recurring Character: Madame Vastra, Jenny Flint and Strax from "A Good Man Goes to War" return in this episode.
-Although not identified on screen in the episode itself, a prequel to "The Snowmen" reveals Jenny's last name, Flint.
+- Recurring Character: Madame Vastra, Jenny and Strax from "A Good Man Goes to War" return in this episode.
+Although not identified on screen in the episode itself, a prequel to "The Snowmen" reveals Jenny's last name; Flint.

-- Safety In Indifference: The Doctor at the start of the episode has decided that after losing the Ponds he is no longer willing to commit himself to helping Earth and humans — it hurts to much to emotionally invest himself in his companions (and therefore humanity as a whole), only to have them die or leave.
+- Safety in Indifference: The Doctor, at the start of the episode, has decided that after losing the Ponds he is no longer willing to commit himself to helping Earth and humans — it hurts too much to emotionally invest himself in his companions and therefore humanity as a whole, only to have them die or leave.
 Clara breaks him out of it.

-- Scenery Porn: The dimensionally transcendental staircase leading up to the TARDIS' home in the clouds.
+- The dimensionally transcendental staircase leading up to the TARDIS' home in the clouds.

 - There are also some great, lingering shots of the new TARDIS control room.

 - Screaming Woman: The maid, when encountering the Paternoster Gang.

 - The Scrooge: The Doctor wants nothing more to do with fun and adventures after being parted from Amy and Rory at the end of "The Angels Take Manhattan".
 It could also be interpreted as a combined hit from every loss he's suffered to date: Amy and Rory hitting hardest because by that point it's clear that he really tried his hardest to ensure their safety.
 Like the trope name, he opens up by Christmas morning.